Pre-preg: Composition

 The prepreg matrix consists of a mixture of resin and hardener, in some cases an accelerator.
-Freezing at -20 ° C prevents the resin from reacting with the hardener.
+Freezing at -20 °C prevents the resin from reacting with the hardener.
 If the cold chain is interrupted, the reaction starts and the prepreg becomes unusable.
 There are also high-temperature prepregs which can be stored for a certain time at room temperature.
 These prepregs can then be cured only in an autoclave at elevated temperature.

 Resin types

-It is mainly used resins based on epoxy resin.
-Vinyl ester-based prepregs are also available.
+While the main type of resins used are based on epoxy resin, vinyl ester-based prepregs are also available.
 Since vinyl ester resins must be pre-accelerated with amine accelerator or cobalt, their processing time at room temperature is shorter than with epoxy-based prepregs.
 Catalysts (also called hardeners) include peroxides such as methyl ethyl ketone peroxide (MEKP), acetyl acetone peroxide (AAP) or cyclohexanone peroxide (CHP).
 Vinyl ester resin is used under high impact stress.

 Resin properties

 The properties of the resin and fiber constituents influence the evolution of VBO (vacuum-bag-only) prepreg microstructures during cure.
 Generally, however, fiber properties and fiber bed architectures are standardized, whereas matrix properties drive both prepreg and process development.
 The dependence of microstructural evolution on resin properties, therefore, is critical to understand, and has been investigated by numerous authors.
 The presence of dry prepreg areas may suggest a need for low viscosity resins.
 However, Ridgard explains that VBO prepreg systems are designed to remain relatively viscous in the early stages of cure to impede infiltration and allow sufficient dry areas to persist for air evacuation to occur.
-Because the room temperature vacuum holds used to evacuate air from VBO systems are sometimes measured in hours or days, it is critical for the resin viscosity to inhibit ‘‘cold flow’’, which could prematurely seal the air evacuation pathways.
+Because the room temperature vacuum holds used to evacuate air from VBO systems are sometimes measured in hours or days, it is critical for the resin viscosity to inhibit cold flow, which could prematurely seal the air evacuation pathways.
 However, the overall viscosity profile must also permit sufficient flow at cure temperature to fully impregnate the prepreg, lest pervasive dry areas remain in the final part.
 Furthermore, Boyd and Maskell argue that to inhibit bubble formation and growth at low consolidation pressures, both the viscous and elastic characteristics of the prepreg must be tuned to the specific processing parameters encountered during cure, and ultimately ensure that a majority of the applied pressure is transferred to the resin.
 Altogether, the rheological evolution of VBO resins must balance the reduction of both voids caused by entrapped gases and voids caused by insufficient flow.